POW2KOR/adaptive_autosar/docs/setup_ssh.md

 saksinh@cmtcleu60844879:~/minerva_mpu_adaptive$ ssh -p 10022 nvidia@localhost
 ```

-After you successfully log in, you should see the following message:
+After you successfully log in in QEMU, you should see the following command line prompt:
 ```
-Welcome to Ubuntu 18.04.5 LTS (GNU/Linux 5.12.0-tegra aarch64)

 nvidia@tegra-ubuntu:~$
 ```